 Increasing your credit score can seem like a complicated process.
 After all, it’s created by an intricate algorithm that weighs each item on your credit report in various ways.

 Many blogs and financial experts tout that all credit cards as bad.
-They may have you tempted to close all of your credit cards to boost your credit score.
+They may have you tempted to close all of your credit cards to boost your credit scores.

 But before you do, you need to know how closing a credit card affects your credit history.
-It’s not as cut and dry as you might think, and you might end up hurting your credit score by closing any or all of your credit card accounts.
+Closing a credit card account may hurt your credit score, but it’s not as simple as you may think.

 Should I cancel my credit card?

 Canceling a credit card is generally a bad idea, especially if it’s an old account.
 It’s usually better to keep the account open even if you don’t use it anymore.
-This is because a big part of your credit score is determined by the average account age of all your revolving credit accounts.
+This is because your credit score is heavily influenced by the average age of all your revolving credit accounts.

 Keep reading to learn how closing a credit card can hurt your credit score.